-Specialized's lightweight Power Comp saddle is Body Geometry designed for both men and women to have top performance in a more aggressive position.
+Specialized's ultra-light Power Pro saddle is Body Geometry designed for both men and women to have top performance in a more aggressive position.
 Proven through…

 Brooks' Perforated Leather Tape adds world-class comfort and style to your prized bicycle.
 This supple, full-grain leather bar wrap provides fantastic grip and vibration…